CodeMycole/hello-world/README.md

 My name is Mycole, pronounced the same as Michael.

 **About me:**
-I am a father to two kids.
-One 4 year old, and one 2 month old.
-I married my highschool sweatheart who i have been dating since freshman year.
-I am currently learning to code in hopes of making a career change.
-I am a Colorado Native.
-I currently speak English and German; however, since I can only speak high german, it's pretty weak depending on who I am talking to.
-I have been to Germany twice, once as an exchange student in high school, and another time I was apart of the first american band to play in the Folksfest parade in Muldorf Am Inn.
-I am currently learning both spanish and japanese.
-Outside of work and family I am an active practitioner of Brazilian Jiu-Jitsu at a Gracia Barra school.
-An interesting fact about me is I use to be a professional magician, and have performed for fortune 500 company parties.
+I am a sophomore at Southern New Hampshire University to obtain my BS in computer science with a concentration in Software Engineering, and I am going to be a software engineer.
+I have extensive experience in finance working for an investment firm, advisory firm, and a bank where I still currently work.
+I hold advanced investment and insurance licenses.
+I would love to work in a position where my love for coding and finance can combine, but would be overjoyed to work in any industry if it means I get to be a programmer.
+Outside of work I am a blue belt in Brazilian Jiu-Jitsu and train at a Gracie Barra gym.

 **Accomplishments:**
-As of this writing I have completed:
-  - Some of the code I have been writing can be viewed in my repositories.
+You can see most of what I have been working on in my repositories, but other accomplishments I am proud of are:

-  - A college level JAVA programming course.
-  - The learn Python 3 course on Codecademy.
+* Learned the command line and completed Codecademy's course, afterwards I successfully programmed and ran python programs directly from my terminal without using any IDEs like visual studio code.
+I also learned about nano and how to configure the environment which I did to both my Mac and Windows computers.
+* Gained a foundational knowledge of Python by completing the Learn Python 3 course on Codecademy.
+I used that knowledge to program most of my first repositories which included a program that solves sudoku puzzles uzing a backtracking algorithm, and a rock paper scissors game you can play on your terminal.

 **What I am working on now:**
-  - I am now going through the full-stack engineer course on Codecademy, learning how to code projects from start to finish both front-end and back-end.
+  - I am now going through the Computer Science Career Path course on Codecademy.
-  - I am also familiarizing myself with RobotFramework and Qweb.
-  - I am studying for my Security+ Certification.

-Potential employers can reach me at mycole.eversole@gmail.com, or at (719) 502-5022.
-I am NOT willing to relocate.
-Role must be remote or in Colorado.
-Due to my current knowledge, back-end development and cyber security positions would be the best fit.
+Potential employers can reach me at codemycole@gmail.com, or by Linkedin (preferred).